-Today the Environmental Engineer is called to undertake a leading role in the restoration, protection and management of the environment, aiming at the sustainable development of the country.
+Today the Environmental Engineer is called on to undertake a leading role in the restoration, protection and management of the environment, aiming at the sustainable development of the country.

-The provision of programs of studies at undergraduate and graduate level by the Technical University of Crete resulted in the creation of a unique Greek undergraduate and graduate center for environmental engineering, which is in constant communication/co-operation with respective university centers and research institutes world-widen.
+The provision of programs of studies at undergraduate and graduate level by the Technical University of Crete resulted in the creation of a unique Greek undergraduate and graduate center for environmental engineering, which is in constant communication/co-operation with respective university centers and research institutes world-wide.
 The programs of study provide scientific expertise in the following areas:

 The objective of the Undergraduate Program (UP) of the School of Environmental Engineering is to provide future Professional Environmental Engineers with advanced technical and communication skills, in combination with up-to-date knowledge of global environmental issues, so that they assume leading positions in environmental management.